agstub/sglake-3D/README.md

 7. **main.py** runs the model.
 It contains the time-stepping loop that calls the Stokes solver and mesh-related functions at each timestep, and saves the output.

-8. **post_process.py** extracts elevation and basal vertical velocity fields from the FEniCS velocity solution and mesh.
+8. **post_process.py** and **realtime_process.py** extract elevation and basal vertical velocity fields from the FEniCS velocity solution and mesh.
+The only difference is that **realtime_process.py** does this while the simulation is running, rather than afterwards.

 9. **plotting.py** creates png images of the elevation anomaly, basal water thickness, and basal vertical velocity at each time step.
 This is called by